wecodemore/wp-downloader/README.md

 - Not being a Composer package, WordPress version is not written into the `composer.lock` file.
   So the only way to do ensure exact same WP version among servers is to use an exact version requirement.
 - This package does not work with trunk or WordPress development versions.
-  If you need to develop for WordPress or test things against trunk, and you want to use Composer... then use Composer, and not this plugin, to download WordPress.
+  If you need to develop for WordPress core or test things against trunk, and you want to use Composer... then use Composer, and not this plugin, to download WordPress.

 --------